cowingtonpost1/bare-server-rs/README.md

 This is highly work in progress and does not completely work.
 Simple HTTP requests somewhat work.
 A basic Ultraviolet frontend works with simple HTTP and some HTTPS sites.
 More debugging still needs to be done and work needs to be started on the Web Socket API.
-Specifically, google and duck duck go do not work, startpage does work.
+Specifically, Google and duck duck go do not work, startpage does work.

 ## TODO
-- Fix/Debug proxied requests.
+- Fix/Debug proxied requests for some sites.
 - Implement the Web Socket routes.